git-theresa/PassWord/README.md

 * JavaScript

 # About
-This is how I generated a password using an external JavaScript file.
+This is how I generated a random password using an external JavaScript file.
 The password is generated through a series of answered prompts from the user of this application.

 # License
 MIT
 # Contact